Victor Dada

-Victor Dada was a popular performance art, poetry and music group active in the Dallas, North Texas area between 1970 and 2000.
+Victor Dada was a popular performance art, poetry, and music group active in the Dallas, North Texas area between 1970 and 2000.
 They were well known in Dallas and instrumental in the revival of the Deep Ellum, Dallas, Texas arts scene of the 1980s where they opened Club Dada as a performance venue.

-The group was founded in 70s by Joe Stanco and Gary Deen, who began experimentation with performance pieces by banging pots and pans in their living room while they recited poetry.
+The group was founded in the 70s by Joe Stanco and Gary Deen, who began experimentation with performance pieces by banging pots and pans in their living room while they recited poetry.
 Farley Scott was also a member who joined the group later.
 The group's original name, "Victor Dada and the Ten O'clock Kaon," which came from the street co-founder Joe Stanco lived on in Dallas and the influence of the Dada art movement on the overall irreverent tone of their work.